 The review committee will consider the following criteria when reviewing applications.
 We realize, however, that the range of this call for proposals is broad and individual proposals will very likely not address all criteria listed here.
 See further guidelines below.

-- Will the research make significant contributions to the understanding or protection of human rights globally or locally, helping to position the University of Minnesota as a leader in important human rights debates at the local, national, or international level?
+- Will the research make original and significant contributions to the understanding or protection of human rights globally or locally, helping to position the University of Minnesota as a leader in important human rights debates at the local, national, or international level?

-- Does the research promise to be of high quality, and will it help build academic knowledge in the field of human rights?
+- Does the research promise to meet high standards of academic rigor or artistic excellence and make contributions to scholarly debates in the field of human rights?

 - Utilizing the lens of human rights, does the research interact with one of the University’s Grand Challenges themes?
 Specifically, will the research address the persistent inequalities that undermine human dignity and well-being?

-- Will the work further scholarly knowledge across the disciplines?
+- Will the work further scholarly cooperation and knowledge across the disciplines?

-- Does the research team have a clear and realistic plan for dissemination of the findings in academic or artistic outlets (as appropriate), as well as to promote their results to non-specialist audiences, including communities and publics, human rights activists and practitioners, and policy audiences, broadly conceived?
+- Do the investigators have a clear and realistic plan for dissemination of the findings in academic or artistic outlets (as appropriate), as well as to promote their results to non-specialist audiences, including communities and publics; human rights activists and practitioners; and policy audiences, broadly conceived?
 Examples include publishing with CIVIOS and Open Global Rights.